 Slavery and Freedom in the United States Virgin Islands

-Global partners of the SWP – NMAAHC, National Park Service Southeast Archaeological Center, NPS Submerged Resources Center, Diving with a Purpose, and George Washington University – are joined in the USVI by a host of local and regional partners and collaborators.
-They include: Christiansted National Historic Site; the Society of Black Archaeologists, University of the Virgin Islands, Junior Scientists in the Sea, and CHANT (Crucian Heritage and Nature Tourism).
+Global partners of SWP – the National Museum of African American History and Culture, National Park Service Southeast Archaeological Center and Submerged Resources Center, Diving With a Purpose, and The George Washington University – are joined in the U.S. Virgin Islands by a host of local and regional partners and collaborators.
+They include the Christiansted National Historic Site, the Society of Black Archaeologists, University of the Virgin Islands, Jr Scientists in the Sea, and CHANT (Crucian Heritage and Nature Tourism).
 Throughout all of these efforts, SWP works to support ongoing efforts toward preserving, researching, and interpreting the important cultural heritage of the Caribbean related to histories and sites of slavery and freedom.